 This session will cover strategies for teaching a variety of content and constructing active learning experiences.
 We’ll talk about developing your own content and assessment and adapting existing materials.

-20 Free Apps for Online Teaching – Coming Soon!
+20 Free Apps for Online Teaching

 I’ll share all of my favorite open and free apps and resources for teaching online.
 Webinar presented for SchoolsFirst Center for Creativity and Critical Thinking.

 Just because it’s on the internet doesn’t mean it’s free!
 In this webinar, you’ll learn where you can find graphics, audio, and video for your teaching that you can reuse while respecting creators’ copyright.
 We’ll go over the basics of Creative Commons licenses and what it means when something is “open.”
 You’ll learn how to use Google Images and other sources to find open and licensed images, and you’ll come away with the basics of how these images may be reused and adapted, legally and guilt-free!
 Webinar presented March 7, 2018 ACRL’s University Libraries Section’s Professional Development Committee.